-It’s the most common cancer in Singapore, and your risk of getting it increases with age.
-Dr Mark Wong, General and Colorectal Surgeon from Colorectal Clinic Associates, prescribes a common sense approach to prevention and treatment.
+It’s the most common cancer in Singapore, and while it continues to affect those over 50 years of age*, the rate of contracting it seems to be on the rise in younger adults.
+Dr Mark Wong, General and Colorectal Surgeon from Mark Wong Surgery, prescribes a common sense approach to prevention and treatment.

 WHAT IS COLORECTAL CANCER?

 Colorectal cancer refers to a malignant tumour that starts as a polyp, or small growth, along the inner wall of the colon and rectum.
 Warning signs include a change in bowel habits, such as persistent or alternating pattern of diarrhoea or constipation, a change in the frequency of stools, and the presence of blood in stools.

 Since polyps generally take years, not weeks or months, to become cancerous, regular screening can intercept their development by simply removing them before they become cancerous.

 While not all polyps become cancerous, it is not possible to tell which ones will and which ones won’t, according to Dr Mark Wong.
 Therefore, all polyps are routinely removed during screening.

 For reasons not fully understood, colorectal cancer affects more men than women.
 In fact, it is the most common cancer among Singaporean men, and the second most common cancer among Singaporean women.
 The latest report from the National Registry of Diseases Office (NRDO) revealed that more than 10,634* new cases (nearly six cases per day) in total were diagnosed between 2013 and 2017.In the same period, there were 4,082 deaths (more than two deaths per day).
 In the past fifty years, colon cancer made up more than half of the cases of colorectal cancer, and its percentage continued to rise throughout.